alexminnaar/AkkaDistBelief/README.md

  framework.
 In this repo all partitions (i.e. data shards, parameter shards, model replica layers) are represented as Akka actors that communicate asynchronously via message passing.

- #References
+ ###References

- * "Large Scale Distributed Deep Networks".
+ * _Large Scale Distributed Deep Networks_.
 Jeffrey Dean and Greg S. Corrado and Rajat Monga and Kai Chen and Matthieu Devin and Quoc V. Le and Mark Z. Mao and Marc’Aurelio Ranzato and Andrew Senior and Paul Tucker and Ke Yang and Andrew Y. Ng.
 NIPS 2012.